 Physical servers are the core of your network.
 Servers can host your line of business applications such as Quickbooks or Sage MaaS.
 Network Servers also support user authentication, DNS, and other network functions necessary for computer communications.

 Your office network server can also be your centralized storage choice if you are not using cloud storage for your files.

-To size a server, things like applications, amount of users, storage requirements, and security requirements have to be considered.
-You can call our network team at 888-909-0206, and we can help you size your server free.
+To size, a server, things like applications, the number of users, storage requirements, and security requirements have to be considered.
+You can call our network team at 888-909-0206, and we can help you size your server for free.

 Software to Protect your Business

 Protecting your business from cyber threats is paramount.
 Today more than ever, businesses have to take proper steps to protect their data and files from cyber thieves.